PaloAltoNetworks/prisma.pan.dev/docs/cloud/cwpp/porting-guides/porting-guide-21-08.md

 ## Versioned API

 Supported endpoints are now versioned.
-For more inforamtion, see [stable endpoints](/api/cloud/cwpp/stable-endpoints).
+For more inforamtion, see [supported endpoints](/api/cloud/cwpp/stable-endpoints).

 ## Deprecated endpoints